1. Students are expected to comply with contractual requirements of clinical facilities. These include, but may not be limited to:

 Note: American Red Cross BLS Healthcare Provider certification or CPR/AED for the Professional Rescuer and Healthcare Provider will be accepted through spring 2016 only.

 b.
 Clearance by a health care provider upon final acceptance to the major including current physical examination, two-step tuberculin screening, and up-to-date immunizations.
 Following acceptance to the major, students must report any significant changes in their health status to the department as they arise.
-The department reserves the right to require a physician or nurse practitioner's statement approving a student's return to class and/or clinical activities.
+The department reserves the right to require a health care provider's statement approving a student's return to class and/or clinical activities.

 c.
 Tuberculosis screening is required annually in the summer for all nursing students.